Explained: What is an Uninterruptible Power Supply?

 • Heat Generation: UPS systems can get hot and require adequate ventilation to prevent overheating.

-• Limited Runtime: Most UPS systems offer only short-term backup power.
-They're not a substitute for a long-term power source.
+• Limited Runtime: Most UPS systems offer only short-term backup power, not a substitute for long-term power sources.

 What Are the Things to Consider Before Installing an UPS System?

-Before you buy and install an UPS system, it's important to consider the factors:
+Before installing a UPS system, consider the following factors:

 • Power Requirements: Know the wattage needs of the devices you plan to connect.
 This will help you choose the right UPS capacity.